Zed Releases

 -

-.- Take the script's output and build release notes by organizing each release note line into a category.
+Aggregate preview release notes. - Take the script's output and build release notes by organizing each release note line into a category.

 - Use a prior release for the initial outline.

-line, if present, to the end of the release note line.
+- Make sure to append the Creditline, if present, to the end of each release note line.

 -

-Once release drafts are up on GitHub Releases, paste both preview and stable release notes into each and save.
+Once the preview release draft is up on GitHub Releases, paste the preview release notes into it and save. - Do not publish the draft!

 -

-- Ensure the stable and preview release jobs have finished without error.
+Check the release assets. - Ensure the stable / preview release jobs have finished without error.

 - Ensure each draft has the proper number of assets—releases currently have 10 assets each.